twilliamsorel/trevors-tales/src/_stories/a-night-out.md

 “Say, y’all,” says Paula, her eyes narrowing to slits as she sticks out her chin.

 “What?
 Like I’m from the South?” says Danny.
-“No way.
-I’ve always said ‘guys’.
-It’s just a figure of speech.”
+“I’ve always said ‘guys’.”

 “You’re being very disrespectful right now,” says Paula, waving her finger in Danny’s face.
-“And you’re lucky, cause if I was sensitive about my gender identity, I might knock you the fuck out.”
+“And you’re lucky, cause if I was a little more sensitive, I might knock you the fuck out.”

 “C’mon Danny,” I say, pulling at his arm.
 “Let’s go.”